-Harvest surveys from 2014-15 hunting season indicated that approximately 10 hunters harvested 10 different waterfowl species totaling 69 birds.
-No sandhill cranes were reported harvested during the 2014-15 season.
+Harvest surveys from the 2015-16 hunting season indicated that approximately 15 hunters harvested 9 different waterfowl species.
+No sandhill cranes were reported harvested during the 2015-16 season.
 The LTBB proposes to monitor harvest closely through game bag checks, patrols, and mail surveys.
 In particular, the LTBB proposes monitoring the harvest of Southern James Bay Canada geese and sandhill cranes to assess any impacts of tribal hunting on the population.

-We propose to approve the Little Traverse Bay Bands of Odawa Indians' requested 2016-17 special migratory bird hunting regulations.

-(1) Lower Brule Sioux Tribe, Lower Brule Reservation, Lower Brule, South Dakota (Tribal Members and Nontribal Hunters)
+We propose to approve the Little Traverse Bay Bands of Odawa Indians' requested 2019-20 special migratory bird hunting regulations. (k) Lower Brule Sioux Tribe, Lower Brule Reservation, Lower Brule, South Dakota (Tribal Members and NonTribal Hunters)

 The Lower Brule Sioux Tribe first established tribal migratory bird hunting regulations for the Lower Brule Reservation in 1994.
-The Lower Brule Reservation is about 214,000 acres in size and is located on and adjacent to the Missouri River, south of Pierre.
-Land ownership on the reservation is mixed, and until recently, the Lower Brule Tribe had full management authority over fish and wildlife via a memorandum of agreement (MOA) with the State of South Dakota.
+The Lower Brule Reservation is about 214,000 acres in size and is located on and adjacent to the Missouri River, south of Pierre, Land ownership on the reservation is mixed, and until recently, the Lower Brule Tribe had full management authority over fish and wildlife via a memorandum of agreement (MOA) with the State of South Dakota.
 The MOA provided the Tribe jurisdiction over fish and wildlife on reservation lands, including deeded and U.S. Army Corps of Engineers-taken lands.
-For the 2016-17 season, the two parties have come to an agreement that provides the public a clear understanding of the Lower Brule Sioux Wildlife Department license requirements and hunting season regulations.
+For the 2019-20 season, the two parties have come to an agreement that provides the public a clear understanding of the Lower Brule Sioux Wildlife Department license requirements and hunting season regulations.
 The Lower Brule Reservation waterfowl season is open to tribal and nontribal hunters.

-For the 2016-17 migratory bird hunting season, the Lower Brule Sioux Tribe proposes a nontribal-member duck, merganser, and coot season length of 97 days, or the maximum number of days allowed by Federal frameworks in the High Plains Management Unit for this season.
-The Tribe proposes a duck season from October 8, 2016, through January 12, 2017.
+For the 2019-20 migratory bird hunting season, the Lower Brule Sioux Tribe proposes a nontribal member duck, merganser, and coot season length of 97 days, or the maximum number of days allowed by Federal frameworks in the High Plains Management Unit for this season.
+The Tribe proposes a duck season from October 5, 2019, through January 9, 2020.
 The daily bag limit would be six birds or the maximum number that Federal regulations allow, including no more than two hen mallard and five mallards total, two pintail, two redhead, two canvasback, three wood duck, three scaup, and one mottled duck.
+Two bonus blue-winged teal are allowed during October 6-21, 2019.
 The daily bag limit for mergansers would be five, only two of which could be a hooded merganser.
 The daily bag limit for coots would be 15.
 Possession limits would be three times the daily bag limits.

-The Tribe's proposed nontribalmember Canada goose season would run from October 29, 2016, through February 12, 2017 (107-day season length), with a daily bag limit of six Canada geese.
-The Tribe's proposed nontribal-member white-fronted goose season would run from October 29, 2016, through January 24, 2017, with a daily bag and possession limits concurrent with Federal regulations.
-The Tribe's proposed nontribal-member light goose season would run from October 29, 2016, through February 12, 2017, and February 13 through May 1, 2017.
+The Tribe's proposed nontribal-member Canada goose season would run from October 26, 2019, through February 9, 2020 (107-day season length), with a daily bag limit of six Canada geese.
+The Tribe's proposed nontribal member white-fronted goose season would run from October 26, 2019, through January 21, 2020, with daily bag and possession limits concurrent with Federal regulations.
+The Tribe's proposed nontribal-member light goose season would run from October 26, 2019, through February 9, 2020, and February 11 through March daily bag limit would be 15.

+10, 2020.
 The light goose daily bag limit would be 20 or the maximum number that Federal regulations allow with no possession limits.